plewis/plewis.github.io/phylogenetics/lab-likelihood.md

 ### Determining significance

 A model having k parameters can always attain a higher likelihood than any model having fewer than k parameters that is nested within it (you should be able to explain why this is true), so the question we will be asking is whether more complex (i.e. more parameter-rich) models fit _significantly_ better than simpler nested models.
-To do this we will assume that the likelihood ratio test statistic LR (equal to twice the difference in log-likelihoods) has the same distribution as a chi-squared random variable with degrees of freedom (d.f.) equal to the difference in the number of estimated parameters in the two models.
+To do this we will assume that the likelihood ratio test statistic LR (equal to **twice the difference in log-likelihoods**) has the same distribution as a chi-squared random variable with degrees of freedom (d.f.) equal to the difference in the number of estimated parameters in the two models.
 (A parameter whose value is fixed or which can be determined from the values of other parameters doesn't count as an estimated parameter.)

 {% include figure.html description="Chi-squared plot (df=3) showing 5% tail region" url="/assets/img/chisq.png" css="image-right noborder" width="400px" %}

-To be specific, we would like to know whether LR falls inside the 5% right tail of the chi-squared distribution (see figure to the right for an example).
+To be specific, we would like to know whether the LR test statistic falls inside the 5% right tail of the chi-squared distribution (see figure to the right for an example).
 If it does, then it should be considered an unusually large value of LR; i.e. not a LR value that would normally arise (i.e. falls within the interval that accounts for 95% of the probability distribution) if the models were equivalent explanations of the data.

 We can use R to do the calculation for us.
-As with PAUP*, the default version of R is old, so load a recent version and start it (`module avail` will show you all available versions of all available software if you are curious):
+R is available as a _module_ on the cluster.
+To load this module, be sure you have exited PAUP* and type:

-    module load R/3.6.1
+    module load r

+You should see a response like this:

+    Loading r/4.5.2
+      Loading requirement: gcc/14.2.0

+Now type `R` to start R:

     R

-Suppose LR = 6.91 (the difference in log likelihood between the models is 3.455) and d.f. = 1 (one parameter differs between the models).
-To ask R to tell us what fraction of the 1 d.f. chi-square distribution is to the left of 6.91, use the `pchisq` (chi-squared cumulative probability) command:
+Suppose LR = 6.91 (twice the difference in log likelihood between the models, which is 3.455) and d.f. = 1 (one parameter differs between the models).
+To ask R to tell us what fraction of the chi-square distribution (with 1 degree of freedom) is to the left of 6.91, use the `pchisq` (chi-squared cumulative probability) command:

     pchisq(6.91, df=1)